Skip to main content

 Where the numbers come from

-The full suite is launched from the repository root with a single script that records pass/fail/skip per module and writes per-module logs for diagnostics.
-The headline numbers above are produced by enumerating go test -list per module and classifying each test by its package path.
+The full suite is launched from the repository root with a single command that records pass / fail / skip per module and writes per-module logs for diagnostics.
+The headline numbers above come from enumerating the whole test suite and classifying each test by an objective, path-based rule.